Azure/azure-sdk-for-java/inkrecognizer/README.md

 #### Use the response

-You can call upon methods that you's wish to use.
-One example is below in which you want specified words in the list of recognized words returned by the service
+You can call methods on the InkRecognitionRoot.
+For example, you can search for specific recognized words in the recognized text as follows:

 ```Java
 Iterable<InkWord> wordsFound = root.findWord("hello")